Product

 Approach to Problem Solving

 RMM tools are designed for proactive problem-solving.
-They continuously monitor IT systems and point to potential issues before they get worse.
+They continuously monitor IT systems and identify potential issues before they get worse.

-As a result, businesses avoid downtime, and the IT system remains operational.
+As a result, the IT system remains operational and avoids downtime.
 Automated maintenance tasks further improve system reliability.

 In contrast, PSA tools adopt a more administrative approach to problem-solving.
 The focus is on managing the business side of service delivery rather than the technical aspects.